-How are Canada’s Health Professionals Feeling?
+How were Canada’s Health Professionals Feeling before COVID-19?

+Many health experts predicted these numbers have gotten worse due to COVID-19.
 This makes prioritizing mental health care in the workplace more important than ever.

 The benefits of good mental wellbeing are well-known, including better patient outcomes, less absenteeism, more “present” staff, and higher productivity and performance.